MauRamos334455/VirusPach/README.md

 * The file _testQuery.py_ contains an example of how to do a query on a web page (like the web page of the NCBI) for download a collection of FASTA or CLUSTAL files.

+* The file _testDatabase.py_ contains an example of how to do a complete update from a collection of files recently downloaded and a database that needs to be change, creating new organisms and replacing fields of the existing ones

+**The test files must be run from src directory, for example:**
+_/src$ python testClass.py_